TristanItoh/hybrid-kart/JOURNAL.md

 ### Cutting pipes
 So after all the trial and error, I finally started cutting the pipes.
 For now just with the angle grinder and not with the hole saw.
 I think it took like 3 days to cut them all.
 Designing everything out was super handy.
 And yeah, that's pretty much the progress so far.

+## Day Whatever - June 28 to August 1

+A lot has happened, and not much has been done...